 Contributions are received, for the most part, from related parties of the United Church including pastoral charges, individual congregations, all committees, councils and members of the church at large.
-Related parties provide virtually all contributions on the statement of operations.
+Related parties provide virtually all contributions in the non-consolidated statement of operations.

-As at year-end, total: accounts receivable from the related parties were \$1,914 (2019 - \$1,459); accounts payable and accrued liabilities to related parties were \$56 (2019 - \$307); and capital loans were \$6,594 (2019 - \$5,960).
+As at year-end, accounts receivable from the related parties were \$4,055 (2020 - \$1,914); accounts payable and accrued liabilities to related parties were \$759 (2020 - \$56); and capital loans were \$5,771 (2020 - \$6,594).